prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 | Founder 2   | 50%        | 4M         |
 | <b>Total</b>   | <b>100%</b>        | <b>8M </b>        |

 Then, let's say the startup was able to build an MVP(Minimal Viable Product- A simplified product that barely works.) and gain some traction in the market.
 So, an angel-investor comes and gives $100k for 20% of the company.
 To accommodate this, the company will <b>create/issue new shares</b> to give to that new investor.
 So, the number of shares with each founder will remain the same, but the total issued shares are more.
-Here's how the cap-table will look like.
+Here's how the cap table will look like.

 So, shares do not change hands.
 Nobody gave their shares to the investor.
 The company issues new shares.